Boards of Directors

 As Executive Assistant at ID2020, Camille supports our Executive Director.
 Prior to ID2020, Camille supported c-level executives in the Marketing and Advertising space.
 Her experience includes working with Rocket Fuel, a tech start up specializing in artificial intelligence, that began as a nine person office and ultimately grew to a 260 person office in 90,000 square feet of space which she contributed to from the ground up.
 She also orchestrated two off-site sales meetings in Las Vegas and Cancun.
 She also worked at Yellowpages supporting two c-level executives along with managing a fifty person office, she is a Queens native and attended Queens College in Flushing.

-Devina SrivastavaGraduate Intern, Research and Advocacy
+Devina SrivastavaGraduate Intern, Program Design and Advocacy

 At ID2020, Devina focuses on research, advocacy and engagement.
 She is currently pursuing a Master of Public Administration - Development Practice student at the School of International and Public Affairs at Columbia University in the City of New York.
 Through the program, she aims to study the intersections between innovation, digital identity and humanitarian assistance.
 Prior to graduate school, Devina worked extensively at the grassroots level in India in areas of urban inclusion and innovation.
 Devina holds a BSc. (hons) in Economics and Politics from the University of Bath and a Postgraduate Diploma in Human Rights Law from the National Law School of India.